Tree Shaking: Eliminate Dead Code from Your Bundle

 _.debounce(fn, 300);

-// ⚠️ Better but not optimal
+// ⚠️ Okay in modern bundlers, but not ideal

 import { debounce } from 'lodash';